 But keep in mind, after flights ensure you book your hotels sooner (or book than with flights).
 Hotels in peak season will be pricey and on average, it will be $100-$150 for 2-3 star hotels and $300+ USD and upwards for 4 or 5-star hotels in a prime location in Zurich – based on this itinerary.

 Other cities mentioned in the itinerary are not behind, but those towns are small, so even if you book/get a cheaper place outside the old town you will be fine in terms of sightseeing.

 Food is where you will have the most control over.
 The grocery stores in Switzerland sell amazing baked goods and salads to choose from, to keep the budget under check.
 When you are exploring via day trips, carry food with you, or eat at fast food joints – they will be there too.

 But go out every now and then to treat yourself to this beautiful place.
 So set aside some moolah for that.

 Transportation budget for one week in Switzerland travel itinerary

 BUY Swiss Travel Card.

-Note: The Swiss Travel Card is different from Swiss Half Fare, which offers 50% off on the train, bus, boat rides, and mountain railways.
+Note: The Swiss Travel Card is different from Swiss Half Fare, which offers 50% off on train, bus, boat rides, and mountain railways.
 Its validity is for one month (which is beyond the scope of this itinerary).
-Unless you love Switzerland so much and wish to extend the stay from one week to a month, check out the Swiss Half Fare card here.
+Unless you love Switzerland so much and wish to extend your stay from one week to a month, check out the Swiss Half Fare card here.